armory/docs/content/en/continuous-deployment/installation/armory-operator/op-quickstart.md

       type: LoadBalancer
 ```

-The Armory Operator contains Halyard to manage a portion of the deployment Armory Continuous Deployment.
+The Armory Operator contains Halyard to manage a portion of your Armory Continuous Deployment installation.
-See [Advanced Operator Configuration]({{< ref "op-advanced-config.md" >}}) if you need to override the default settings for the Halyard Container for some advanced features.
+See [Advanced Operator Configuration]({{< ref "op-advanced-config.md" >}}) if you need to override the default settings for the Halyard container for some advanced features.

 Deploy using `kubectl`: